ardriveapp/pub-docs/docs/src/docs/turbo/migrating.md

 ## Using Irys SDK with Turbo

-ArDrive Turbo can be selected as the upload method for projects that currently use the Irys SDK by setting the `url` value to `https://turbo.ardrive.io` when instantiating the Irys instance:
+Turbo can be selected as the upload method for projects that currently use the Irys SDK by setting the `url` value to `https://turbo.ardrive.io` when instantiating the Irys instance:

 ```javascript
 // import Irys as normal